Bridget McEvilly

-Nursing career
+Life and career

 Born in Middlesex, McEvilly was commissioned in Queen Alexandra's Royal Army Nursing Corps (QARANC) in 1977, having previously been a nurse in hospitals in, among other places, Canada, London, and the Falkland Islands.

 McEvilly was later a nursing administrator at the Ministry of Defence, and served as Assistant Director Army Nursing Services.
 She was awarded the Associate of the Royal Red Cross in the 1985 New Year Honours, and appointed a Commander of the Order of the British Empire in the 2002 New Year Honours.

+Death

+McEvilly died after a long illness on 22 January 2024, at the age of 77.